 Fabricating effects with Random Number Generators (RNGs)

 Using Random Number Generators (RNGs) in the raw data fabrication procedure did not seem to have a substantial effect on how genuine the fabricated results appeared.
-We explored this in our data (i.e., not preregist 1.23-07 als het .000000123 is.
-Want je mag niet .000 opschrijven volgens APA, maar het komt ook dommig over.ered) and Table 6 presents the AUROC values split on participants who said they used (k = 19) or did not use RNGs (k = 9) to fabricate data (based on manual coding of the interview transcripts).
+We explored this in our data (i.e., not preregistered) and Table 6 presents the AUROC values split on participating researchers who said they used (k = 19) or did not use RNGs (k = 9) to fabricate data (based on manual coding of the interview transcripts).
 Noteworthy from our exploration is that the effect size distribution seems approximately similar for both data fabricated with and without RNGs (Figure 11).
 Given these minor and inconsistent changes to the density distributions, we do not regard RNGs as having substantial effects

 on the effectiveness of statistical methods to detect data fabrication in this sample.